Visit. Discover. Inspire. Experience.

 - Box car and caboose: A carefully remodeled boxcar and caboose are open to the public during the summer season or by request at the Rusk County Visitor Center on State Highway 27, 2 blocks south of U.S. Highway 8.

-- In 2017, a hand car and baggage wagon are being added and will be located by the Flambeau River near the bridge on U.S. Highway 8 in Ladysmith
+- Hand car and baggage wagon are located by the Flambeau River near the bridge on U.S. Highway 8 in Ladysmith

 Attraction type: Museums